keithalewis/math/uf.md

 [^x]: Cash flows and prices are modeled using _random variables_: a variable together with the probabilities of the values it can have.
 The mathematical definition is that a random variable is a function from a _sample space_ to the real numbers.
-Preprend the sample space to the cartesian products involved to make them mathematically correct.
+Prepend the sample space to the cartesian products involved to make them mathematically correct.

 [^2]: A _stopping time_ is a random variable taking values in $T$ that